PPWO LOGO

 In general, under the Fair Labor Standards Act (FLSA), a person must satisfy three criteria to qualify as exempt from federal overtime pay requirements: first, they must make a salary; second, that salary must be more than $684/week ($35,568 annually); and third, their “primary duty” must be consistent with those common to executive, administrative, or professional positions.

 On April 23, 2024, DOL released its final rule altering the overtime pay regulations under the FLSA.
 The rule makes significant changes to the regulations governing who qualifies for the “executive, administrative, and professional” (EAP) – or “white collar” – exemption.
 The workers who qualify for the white collar exemption are not eligible for overtime pay for any hours over 40 worked in a given workweek.
+Fortunately, both the U.S. District Court for the Eastern District of Texas and the U.S. District Court for the Northern District of Texas vacated the rule in 2024, but DOL has appealed the decisions to the U.S. Court of Appeals for the 5th Circuit.
+It remains to be seen what the incoming Trump administration will do on the overtime regulation or with the litigation challenging the Biden-era final rule.

-• Increases the minimum salary threshold twice;
+• Increased the minimum salary threshold twice:

 • The first increase raises the threshold from the current $107,432 to $132,964, a nearly 24% increase.
 The increase goes into effect on July 1, 2024.